replicatedhq/embedded-cluster/README.md

     Subsequent changes to the kotsadm web component are reflected in real-time; no manual steps are required.
     However, to add, remove, or upgrade a dependency / package:

-    * Exec into the kotsadm-web container:
+    * From a new terminal session, exec into the kotsadm-web container:
         ```bash
         make kotsadm-web-up-ec
         ```